hzoo/hopeinsource.com/src/pages/city.md

 Dr. Timothy Pat:    12:40          Oh, I mean the, the Car- Cartesian read of liturgy is, you know, ditch it and, you know, salvation, you know, is not a recur- , it's not a ... there's, there isn't that recursive element of getting to know Christ, let's say for a Christian.
 It is just you're saved or you're not.
 And, and at the same time, um, services are just lectures.
 Right, so it, so that's it's just, it's just mind to mind.
 It i- , it isn't anymore that sense of that the entire person, body, soul, un- unconscious, psyche, emotions, everything.

 Dr. Timothy Pat:    13:17          Um, I mean, I don't, I don't think it ... you know, what's the point of worshiping if there's no insense?
-I mean ... speaking again to, to Christians or Jews because you know they, we have a biblical vision that in heavenly worship there's insense.
+I mean ... speaking again to, to Christians or Jews because you know they, we have a biblical vision that in heavenly worship there's incense.
 Like if you're not gonna impact the most basic, uh, and ancient sen- , one of the five senses, then, you know, what, why, why are you bothering?
 You know, it's, what are you really doing in the end?
 So, um, so I think in, in the Carte- , you know, you just, you know, religion as a, is a, is a doctrine.
 You know it, you assent to it intellectually.
 Game over.
 Get on with your life.

 Dr. Timothy Pat:    13:55          Now, that doesn't mean, 'cause this goes back to the final chapter of Death and Life and that's really the crucial chapter that there are three kinds of science that we know how to do.
 And in two of 'em that kind of Cartesian approach really works.
 And Jacobs, Jacobs was not an anti-Cartesian at that level.
 In fact, what I try to say is that she saves the enlightenment because she, she gives us a post-modern science that respects the role of modern science.
 The first two kinds of scientific problem solving.